Bertrand/handlebars-objc/README.md

   - copy the sources of handlebars-objc into your project directory (or best, use a git submodule)
   - add handlebars-objc.xcodeproj to your project (no need to add the whole sources to your project)

-(Optional)
-  - in the "Apple LLVM 5.0 - Languages - Module" section of your project build settings, set "Enable Modules" to YES.

 Then if your project targets iOS:

   - modify your project build settings and add "$(TEMP_ROOT)/Headers" to your headers search path (without the quotes).